raybritton/json-query/JQL.md

     * Search can look at just keys, values or both
 * searchTerm
     * A string (numbers and booleans will be cast for comparision)
+* WITH VALUES
+    * Print found value with location

 #### Examples